Skip to content

 • Acting for an Isle of Man aircraft purchase and leasing company and its various subsidiaries in claims for breach of fiduciary and non-fiduciary duties, conspiracy, dishonest assistance, conversion and breach of contract against its commercial agent and maintenance company, its foreign subsidiary and its directors.

 • O’Keefe & Anr v Caner & Ors (Chancery Division) – [2017] EWHC 1105 (Ch).
-Hugh, together with Terence Mowschenson KC and Nicole Langlois, act for offshore directors and a corporate services provider in claims and Insolvency Act applications by two Jersey companies and their liquidators in relation to allegedly wrongful payments from the companies of c. €34m.
-A six-day
+Acting, together with Terence Mowschenson KC and Nicole Langlois, for offshore directors and a corporate services provider in claims and Insolvency Act applications by two Jersey companies and their liquidators in relation to allegedly wrongful payments from the companies of c. €34m.
+A six-day preliminary issue trial concerned a previously undecided issue of Jersey prescription law.

-• Blackstar (Isle of Man) Ltd v Imperium Trust Company Ltd & Ors [2016] EWHC 3216 (Ch) – Acting for the Defendant at the trial of the claims between off-shore trust entities for the costs of litigation relating to the management of EBTs said to be due under contractual indemnities (with Bajul Shah).
+• Blackstar (Isle of Man) Ltd v Imperium Trust Company Ltd & Ors [2016] EWHC 3216 (Ch) – Acting for the defendant at the trial of the claims between off-shore trust entities for the costs of litigation relating to the management of EBTs said to be due under contractual indemnities (with Bajul Shah).

 Hugh’s commercial chancery practice covers all areas of partnership law, spanning traditional 1890 Act partnerships, LLPs and joint ventures which raise issues of the existence of partnerships.
 He specialises in litigation arising out of disputes between partners and the breakdown or insolvency of partnerships but is also frequently asked to advise on discrete areas of partnership law acting for professional firms as well as family or individual clients.
+Hugh is recommended by both Chambers and Partners and the Legal 500 as a leading junior, with clients commenting that “Hugh is a superb advocate – he fights and wins in interlocutory applications in complex cases and is excellent in court” and that he “is great and like a member of our own team.
+Our clients really trust him.
+He’s highly commercial, but also very personable and human.”

 Examples of Hugh’s experience in this area include: